OFER: Occluded Face Expression Reconstruction: Experiments and Evaluations

-\paragraph{Experimental setup.} We train the network using the FaMoS~\cite{Bolkart2023tempeh} dataset, specifically on a subset that captures diverse expressions across the entire dataset.
-The network was trained for 400 epochs with a batch size of 128 on an RTX 8000 GPU, with the training spanning one GPU day.
+We run experiments on the full expressive reconstructions enabled by ExpGen.
+Similarly to IdGen, the network was trained for 400 epochs with a batch size of 128 on an RTX 8000 GPU, with the training spanning one GPU day.